lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_local_server.rst

 .. figure:: ./images_local_server/screenshot_local_server_create_dataset.jpg
     :align: center
-    :alt: Lightly S3 connection config
+    :alt: Lightly local connection config
     :width: 60%

-Choose the resource path `https://localhost:1234` or adapt the port if needed.
+Choose the resource path `http://localhost:1234` or adapt the port if needed.
-Set the filename suffix to empty.
+Set the thumbnail suffix to empty to use the full images instead of thumbnails.

 Create the dataset and upload embeddings and metadata.